* Use of stored crude to mitigate any oil supply disruption

 * Wholesale gas, oil prices higher

-* Further strike days planned (Adds details, updates prices)
+* Further strike days planned (Adds detail on oil, gas prices)

 LONDON, July 23 (Reuters) - Around 40 rig workers started a 24-hour strike on Monday on the Alwyn, Elgin and Dunbar platforms in the British North Sea, curbing gas flows to shore, but stored crude was expected to mitigate any oil supply disruption.

-The platforms halted production at 0500 GMT, said Unite, Britain's largest labor union.
-Unite and Total, which operates the platforms, earlier failed to agree on work shifts and pay, a union spokesman said.
+The strike began at 0500 GMT, said Unite, Britain's largest labor union.
+Unite and Total, which operates the platforms, earlier failed to agree over work shifts and pay, a union spokesman said.

 The fields account for about 10 percent of Britain's gas output, while their oil production contributes about 45,000 to 50,000 barrels per day (bpd) to the Forties and Brent Blend crude streams.

 Forties and Brent Blend are key oil grades used to set the dated Brent benchmark that prices over half of the world's oil trades.

 Brent futures were 77 cents higher at $73.84 a barrel by 0936 GMT.

 Gas traders said the strike had curbed flows to shore, helping boost the within-day wholesale gas price by more than 2 percent to 58.50 pence per therm.
 The contract had already been at multi-year highs for this time of year.